cnorling/norling.io/content/post/latex-resume/index.md

 TikZ allows you to draw pictures in LaTeX.
 The way you draw pictures might be appealing to mathemeticians, but it's not a very enjoyable experience otherwise.
 There are a lot of packages that utilize TikZ to draw things for you in a more easy to write format.

 I use a package called `mdframed` that uses TikZ to outline text boxes around words and color them.

-## Weird Things Specific To LaTeX

-- There's no good way to declare variables

-- Function and environment declarations cannot have numbers in their name

-- Conditional logic operations are difficult to do

 ## Writing the Resume